hephy-dd/comet/docs/index.md

 COMET depends on [PyVISA](https://pyvisa.readthedocs.io/en/latest/) for instrument communication and [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) for the graphical user interface.
-COMET works on Linux and Windows operating systems.
+It runs on Linux and Windows operating systems.

 ### Install